Leopard Imaging Announces Intelligent Embedded Solutions Collaborating with Intel

-FREMONT, Calif., March 9, 2023 /PRNewswire/ -- Leopard Imaging Inc. (Leopard Imaging), a global leader in intelligent embedded camera design and manufacturing launched its new state-of-the-art camera LI-ADL-ADP-IMX415-MIPI-081H based on Intel Atom processors x7000E Series, Intel Core i3 processors and Intel Processors N-Series..
+FREMONT, Calif., March 10, 2023 /PRNewswire/ -- Leopard Imaging Inc. (Leopard Imaging), a global leader in intelligent embedded camera design and manufacturing launched its new state-of-the-art camera LI-ADL-ADP-IMX415-MIPI-081H based on Intel Atom processors x7000E Series, Intel Core i3 processors and Intel Processors N-Series.

 Founded in 2008, Leopard Imaging has supported thousands of well-known companies in advanced imaging solutions with its experienced engineering teams, high-quality manufacturing capabilities in both "Made in U.S.A" and offshore, and quality management certifications such as IATF16949 for the automotive industry and AS9100D for the aerospace industry.